-MSA-152 2 Credits

-Physical Fitness Training
+MSA-151 Army Standard Physical Fitness Training I 2 Credits

-Students will participate in physical fitness training focused on Army Standard for instruction and testing.
-Open to all NIC students.
-This course fulfills one P.E. requirement for the A.A. and A.S. degrees.
+This course will teach Army Standard Physical Fitness Training to students with class time emphasis on nutrition, healthy lifestyles, proper equipment fitting, diagnostic testing and risk assessment.
+Open to all NIC students who may take the course twice.
+ROTC contracted students are required to take the course twice.
+This course fulfills one P.E. requirement for the A.A. and A.S. degrees..